michellexchen/Independent-Study/MASTER.md

 **Michelle Chen:**         And then, 330?

 **AA:**         330 was fun!
-I really liked Rong(?) also.
+I really liked Rong also.
 Honestly, what a good cause.
 Yeah, 300 was a good class.
 I think, overall, I kind of enjoyed it, but I think I also took that during my senior year fall, so I was just—I just knew who to hang out with and who to work with—I didn&#39;t work with people that much, but—

 **Michelle Chen:**         Me!